 - 1. Accept and review a letter of appeal from the student. - 2.
 Hear the student's appeal in person (if requested). - 3.
 Determine if the SPC gave the student due process and followed prescribed procedure and pertinent precedent. - 4.
-Forward their decision to the Associate Dean of Students within 5 working days.
+Forward their decision to the Assistant Dean of PA Studies and the Associate Dean of Students within 5 working days.